 My path to become a therapist started when I needed my own healing and growth.
 Every time life has become a struggle – when I feel lonely, sad, hurt, or hopeless – I turn towards the lessons from my own personal work.
 How to cultivate tranquility for myself, how to fulfill my own needs, and how to realize my own self-worth.

 I chose to become a therapist because I have experienced first-hand the benefit in seeking an outside counsel.
 I want to be the patient, empathetic presence who helps people in transition towards positive change.

-What is one thing about you or your work that you would want clients to know?
+What is one thing about you, or your work that you want clients to know?